gokayokyay/stewardx/README.md

 StewardX is a task scheduler written in pure [Rust](https://www.rust-lang.org/).
 By leveraging [tokio](https://tokio.rs/), it is asynchronous and blazing-fast!

+*This project is under heavy development, it can (and probably will) break.
+Please do not use in production yet*

 ### Features
  - It's pure Rust and *lightweight*.
  - Uses PostgreSQL as database to persist the tasks.